How much over 50s life insurance do I need?

 The first step is to consider what you might want to leave a guaranteed sum of money for after your death.
 In the sections below, we’ll explore the most common types of expenses that a guaranteed over 50s plan could cover.
 You may think of other financial commitments that are unique to your own situation – be sure to factor these in when deciding how much life insurance you need.

 Many people choose to include the amount required to pay for their funeral in their life insurance policy.
 Bear in mind that funerals can be expensive.
-Our Cost of Dying Report 2022 found that the average funeral now costs £9,263 (+0.8% since 2019).
+Our latest Cost of Dying Report found that the total cost of a funeral now averages over £9,000.

 Leaving a nest egg for your loved ones

 Aside from any financial need, you could use your over 50s life insurance to provide a gift to your loved ones.
 Used in this way, life insurance is a small monthly payment that means you’ll be able to leave a guaranteed sum of money behind after your death.

 While you may not need over 50s life insurance to cover a mortgage, it is possible that you could use it to pay off other kinds of debts.
 In some cases, personal loans and credit card debts will need to be paid off using money from your estate when you die.
 The terms of your debts may vary, and some may already be insured, so make sure you check the specifics and speak to an independent advisor if you are in any way unsure about what you owe and how to pay it.